 BINF 8061 (1.0): Institute of Bioinformatics Student Seminar.
 A special seminar class focused on student research presentations with an emphasis on presentation skills.
-While all students are required to attend in their first three years and once a semester in years 4 and 5, only students in their second year and beyond are required to present.
+While all students are required to attend in their first three years and once a year in years 4 and 5, only students in their second year and beyond are required to present.
+Students who completed 5 years in the bioinformatics PhD program are not required to take BINF 8061 if they presented their work in BINF 8061 at least three times in prior years.
 Students are encouraged to audit the class even when attendance is not required since new students benefit from experience of more senior students.
 Offered Fall and Spring semester every year.

 BINF 8900L (3.0): Bioinformatics Lab Rotation.
-Students will be exposed to research topics and techniques by participating in the research projects of Bioinformatics faculty members.
+Students directly admitted to the IOB graduate program will be exposed to research topics and techniques by participating in the research projects of Bioinformatics faculty members.
 Offered Fall and Spring semester every year, as needed.
 Satisfied by GRSC 8000 for students entering through ILS Program and not required for students admitted directly into a specific lab.